-- When the tea is ready (you'll know when it gets nice and green), pour the tea and the cashew pieces into a blender.
-Pulse.
-Remove the lid and push down ingredients from the side of the blender.
+- When the tea is ready (you'll know when it gets nice and green), pour the tea and the nuts into a blender.
+Pulse on low for a few seconds.
+Remove the lid and push down the ingredients from the side of the blender.
 Blend again.
 You may need to repeat this step several times.
 Once everything is roughly blended, switch the blender to high until a smooth consistency is reached.

-Add the ice and pulse again until the ice is pulverized.
+- Add the ice and pulse again until the ice is pulverized.

-Pour into a glass (or glasses) and serve immediately.
+- Pour into a glass (or glasses) and serve immediately.